MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-manage-inputs-outputs-pipeline.md

 ```
 ---

-### Download child job outputs
+## Download child job outputs

-To download the output of a child component that isn't promoted to pipeline level, first list all child job entities of a pipeline job and then use similar code to download the output.
+To download the outputs of a child component that isn't promoted to pipeline level, first list all child job entities of a pipeline job and then use similar code to download the outputs.

 # [Azure CLI](#tab/cli)